sustainablecomputinglab/waitinggame/README.md

 2. Python libraries from attachment requirement.txt file.

-## Data Format
+## Data

+1. Synthetic traces (hdf format) used for experiments are provided in the **synthetic_traces** folder.

+2. Real World Trace (hdf format): https://umass.box.com/s/53qbzafs27wu28jh165twykqegwerud3

-In this work, we use pandas to read the data sets (or traces) and the pandas dataframes are used as input to the implemented simulator.
+3. In this work, we use pandas to read the data sets (or traces) and the pandas dataframes are used as input to the implemented simulator.

-Please note that Real World Trace (hdf format): https://umass.box.com/s/53qbzafs27wu28jh165twykqegwerud3